×

 npm run watch-nodemon

-If you modify site.config.js restart the bin/watch or the corresponding scripts in package.json to apply the changes you have made.
+If you modify site.config.js restart the watchers to apply the changes you have made.
 For local development, make sure you rewrite the mode to "development"!

-Generate the js and css bundles as well (in --watch mode): bin\webpack (npm run webpack-watch).
+Generate the js and css bundles as well (in --watch mode): npm run webpack-watch

 2. Serve website on localhost:4000 (or the port you set in .env, default port is 4000) (legacy):